huijay12/instagram-photo-crawler/README.md

 ### Usage

-Change the variable 'username', 'password', 'target_id' 'username', 'password' are your instagram id and password 'target_id' is the instagram id you want to download

-Then,

 ```
 python3 main.py
 ```

+Then insert data 'username', 'password', 'target_id'.
+'username', 'password' are your instagram id and password 'target_id' is the instagram id you want to download

 Reference: